-The growth of the venture capital scene has been picking up pace and as a result the Singapore fund management industry has seen a small but fast growing segment of VC Managers.
-Many of the VC Funds are set up and managed by conglomerates or family offices that are internally funded and these VC Funds are typically not funded by third party investors.
+The growth of the venture capital scene has been picking up the pace and as a result, the Singapore fund management industry has seen a small but fast-growing segment of VC Managers.
+Many of the VC Funds are set up and managed by conglomerates or family offices that are internally funded and these VC Funds are typically not funded by third-party investors.
 If the funds are of this nature, then the managers of such funds are not required to be licensed or be registered with MAS.

 - Suitable compliance arrangements in place